Machine Learning for the identification of phase-transitions in interacting agent-based systems: a Desai-Zwanzig example: Numerical Results:

 \subsection{Latent data-driven coordinates}

-We start by sampling data on an equidistant grid $18$ distinct values of the parameter $\sigma$ in the interval $\sigma \in [0.5,2.2]$.
-For each value of the parameter, we sample $\sim 100$ trajectories for different initial conditions.
-In Figure \ref{fig:histograms_abm} we illustrate representative snapshots of the ABM model for three values of the parameter $\sigma$ in the form of histograms.
+We start by sampling data on an equidistant grid of $18$ distinct values of the parameter $\sigma$ in the interval $\sigma \in [0.5,2.2]$.
 A more detailed description of the sampling strategy is discussed in Section \ref{sec:data_collection}.